X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

 The method takes in the name of the asset and loads all the Model data from the file into the newly created **mod** object, the method then returns this filled Model to the calling code.
 For now, this method loads a Model in exactly the same way as you have been loading Textures.

-This is nice, but at this moment the Model default to what is referred to as the **"BasicEffect"** effect, the default 'effect' assigned by MonoGame, as shown in the image below.
+This is nice but at this moment the Model default to what is referred to as the **"BasicEffect"** effect, the default 'effect' assigned by MonoGame, as shown in the image below.

 ![Model Properties](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-05Importing2.jpg?raw=true)